horenbergerb/llamaspace/README.md

 This game uses the OpenRouter API to do its LLM stuff.
 All you need is an API key.

+If you like this game and want to see it developed further, [a donation would be greatly appreciated.](https://ko-fi.com/beauhorenberger)

 # Setup/Installation

 You can play this game on the web for free at [The Horenberger Zone.](https://horenbergerb.github.io/llamaspace.html)